mauriziofonte/php82-dynamic-properties-test/README.md

 To make a _Class_ compatible with _Dynamic Attributes_, follow the below example, that is purposedly using a namespace.

+> Pay attention: in a project using namespaced classes, you will HAVE TO add the `use \AllowDynamicProperties;` to make this work.
+Otherwise, PHP won't know what "AllowDynamicProperties" is.
+Under the hoods, in fact, the attribute set above the Class definition is using [The AllowDynamicProperties class](https://www.php.net/manual/en/class.allowdynamicproperties.php), that really is a _Final Class_ itself.

 ```php
 <?php
 namespace App\Classes;